oddbird/oddleventy/content/blog/wingingit/winging-it-live-03.md

 ## What we cover:

 - What is OddContrast?
-- Why we made OddContrast.
+- Why we made OddContrast
 - What are the new color formats, and why use them?
 - What does “in gamut” mean?
 - Specifying fallbacks